-Ilsington, Devon TQ13 9RE
+Ilsington, Devon TQ13 9RE 01364 661208 http://ilsington.thelink.academy adminilsington@thelink.academy

-http://ilsington.thelink.academyadminilsington@thelink.academy

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.